Earthquake b-value calculator (Gutenberg-Richter)

 How should I choose Mc?

 Catalog completeness changes with region, period, and observation network.
-This MVP does not auto-estimate Mc, so set it manually from your analysis context.
+This calculator does not estimate Mc automatically, so set it from your catalog, literature, or analysis purpose.

 Can I use these results for prediction?

 Use the results as exploratory evidence only.
-They are not sufficient by themselves for forecasting or operational disaster decisions.
+They are not enough on their own for earthquake forecasts or disaster-response decisions.